In this chapter, we have focused on genetic systems present in ba... | Channels for Pearson+

 Watch next

-Master Bacteria in the Laboratory with a bite sized video explanation from Kylia Goodner
+Master Plaques and Experiments with a bite sized video explanation from Kylia Goodner